1958 FIFA World Cup: Group 3

-The Swedish hosts could count themselves lucky in ending up in a rather weak group which they proceeded to win fairly easily with their powerful workmanlike football.
-The group included Hungary which had been considered by far the best team in the world some years ago – although the Hungarians could not beat West Germany in the final of the World Cup in 1954.
+The Swedish hosts could count themselves lucky in ending up in a rather weak group, which they proceeded to win fairly easily with their powerful, workmanlike football.
+The group included Hungary which had been considered by far the best team in the world some years ago, although the Hungarians could not beat West Germany in the final of the World Cup in 1954.
 But the Hungarian team had been dealt a blow by the Hungarian Revolution of 1956 after which star players like Sándor Kocsis and Ferenc Puskás left their homeland.
-Striker Nándor Hidegkuti was still playing, but he was by now 36 years old and nowhere near his previous form.
+Striker Nándor Hidegkuti was still playing, but he was by now 36 years old and nowhere near his peak form.

 In spite of Hungary's recent travails, they were still considered a strong side and were expected to advance from their group.
 The success of Wales was a surprise but they drew all their group games and beat the Hungarians in a play-off match to follow Sweden into the knock-out stage.
-Wales played Brazil in the quarterfinals and became the recipient of young Pelé's first World Cup goal.
+Wales played Brazil in the quarter-finals and became the recipient of young Pelé's first World Cup goal.

 The 1–1 draw between Wales and Mexico was the first point scored by Mexico in a World Cup, having lost all eight matches in their previous three appearances in the World Cup, as well as their first match in this group against Sweden.
 To date, no other team has ever lost nine consecutive games in the World Cup.

 The match between Hungary and Wales in Sandviken became the northernmost World Cup match in history.